Ramon Ang

-Ramon See Ang (born January 14, 1954), also known by his initials RSA, is a Filipino billionaire businessman.
+Ramon See Ang (born January 14, 1954), also known by his initials RSA, is a Filipino businessman, mechanical engineer and former racing driver.
 He is the president and chief executive officer (CEO) of Top Frontier Investment Holdings, Inc., the largest shareholder of San Miguel Corporation (SMC).
 He is also the chairman and CEO of SMC, chairman of Cyber Bay Corporation and Eagle Cement Corporation and a member of the board of directors of Metro Pacific Investments.
+With a net worth of US$3.6 billion in 2026 according to Forbes magazine, Ang is the second-wealthiest person in the Philippines.

+During the presidency of Joseph Estrada, Ang was considered the political broker between businessman Danding Cojuangco and Estrada.